AaronKoppel/Sustainable-IT-Procurement-Lexicon/README.md

 ## Download

-To download the lexicon, please click on the green "Code" button on the top right of the page, and then select "Download ZIP" from the dropdown menu.
+To download the lexicon, please click on the "Code" button on the top right of the page, and then select "Download ZIP" from the dropdown menu.
 Alternatively, you can click [here](https://github.com/AaronKoppel/Sustainable_IT_Procurement_Lexicon/archive/refs/heads/main.zip).

 ## Endnotes